 I wanted to create a one-stop-shop where you can find all my favorite tips, tricks and recipe links- so be sure to bookmark this post for future fall baking!
 There’s everything from apple cocktails, to indulgent baked apple recipes, and even healthy apple recipes.

 The Best Apples For Baking

 There are a wide variety of apples that are perfect for baking.
 However, some of the softer apples have a tendency to lose their shape, so it’s best to avoid those when you are choosing an apple for baking purposes.

 - Granny Smith

 - Pink Lady

-Pantry Staples for Your Apple Baking Needs
+Pantry Staples for Baking with Apples

 There’s a few ways that I like to make my life easier when it comes to our fall baking.
 I like to make sure I have a stocked spice cabinet- and this means some of the spices from past years have lost potency and should be refreshed.
 It also means keeping my favorite spice blends on hand!

 - Have you downloaded my free printable Measurement Conversion Chart?
 This is a baking necessity- especially when you want to convert a recipe!